gnunn1/modernize-apps-jboss/docs/cdk-docs/md/02-developer-intro.md

 it's convenient for local development, it's an error-prone way of delivering software when extended to test and production environments.

-Continuous Delivery (CD) refers to a set of practices with the intention of automating various aspects of delivery software.
+Continuous Delivery (CD) refers to a set of practices with the intention of automating various aspects of software delivery.
 One of these practices is called delivery pipeline which is an automated process to define the steps a change in code or configuration has to go through in order to reach upper environments and eventually to production.

 OpenShift simplifies building CI/CD Pipelines by integrating